xavier-thomas/aws-sar-publish-codepipeline/README.md

 		                            The **[example-publish-buildspec.yml](./example-publish-buildspec.yml)** can be used as a template for the buildspec in your repo.
 	- Parameter Store References (Do Not Change!)
 		- `GitHubTokenSSMParam` <-- Leave this to default of `/github/rw/id`.
 Used to read the value from Parameter Store.
+5. The Check the CodePipeline to ensure that it's set up and running.
+A quick link to the pipeline can be found in the CloudFormation Stack outputs.

 ## Authors